28raining/28raining.github.io/trgmc/README.md

 # Done
+-- screen vertical too small
+-- note that monthly includes all
+-- refinance on same date crashes site
+-- multiple overpayments on the same date
+--- Put events into URL
+- state to URL
+-- add start date
+-- property tax default %/year
 - limit % to <100
 - Crashes when put a letter into loan length.
 Or 0
 - Fix rounding issue which means final payment != monthly payment